 Phone: 307-872-3290; Fax: 307-872-3293

-The Parent Information Center (PIC) representatives are Jennifer Petri and Tammi Wilson.
-They work with our office to assist parents throughout the special education process.
-They are able to answer many questions regarding the special education process, resources available to parents, and/or assist parents at Special Education meetings.
-They can be contacted at: 875-1929 or Toll Free: 1-866-875-9318 or email@example.com.
+The Parent Information Center (PIC) representative is Jennifer Petri.
+She works with our office to assist parents throughout the special education process.
+She is able to answer many questions regarding the special education process, resources available to parents, and/or assist parents at Special Education meetings.
+She can be contacted at 307-217-2244 or email@example.com.

 The Department of Workforce Services is committed to helping people with disabilities establish and reach vocational goals that help them become productive working citizens.
 During any given year, the Department of Workforce Services' Vocational Rehabilitation Program actively works with more than 4,000 of Wyoming’s' citizens with disabilities, and, on average, approximately 700 of those citizens successfully complete a rehabilitation program and enter the workforce.
 For every dollar spent on Vocational Rehabilitation services, a consumer earns, on average, $11 in increased taxable income.